 When deciding between raising capital and selling your way through growth, there are several factors that should weigh into your decision.
-Organic growth may be slower, but it is possible that your ownership value may be higher upon exit.
-The entrepreneur that didn’t sell any equity and sells his company for $1 million five years after startup is better off than the entrepreneur who sold 75 per cent of his company to investors and sells out for $3 million in the same period.
-There are also a lot of entrepreneurs that want to raise capital, but can’t accept the notion of giving up any equity in the company or they overvalue the company to such an extent that any sophisticated investor would never touch the deal.
+Organic growth may be slower, but your ownership value may be higher upon exit.
+The entrepreneur who didn’t sell any equity and sold his company for $1 million five years after startup is better off than the entrepreneur who sold 75 per cent of his company to investors and sold out for $3 million in the same period.
+There are also a lot of entrepreneurs who want to raise capital but can’t accept the notion of giving up any equity in the company, or they overvalue the company to such an extent that any sophisticated investor would never touch the deal.

 It all depends upon the opportunity.
 Most tech entrepreneurs believe they are en route to building a company to a $500 million exit.
 Not all companies have a realistic shot at garnering a big exit.
-If yours does have that opportunity, it is highly likely that owning 25 per cent of something big is much better than owning 100 per cent of a company than can never achieve its potential because it is cash starved.
+If yours does have that opportunity, it is highly likely that owning 25 per cent of something big is much better than owning 100 per cent of a company that can never achieve its potential because it is cash-starved.

 Is it important that your company is first to market?
 Will you get run over by those better financed?
 What is your plan for the company?
 Are you building to sell?
 Building to sell will put you into better alignment with investors.
 If you want a modestly successful business that affords a comfortable lifestyle for management, you and investors will not be aligned.

-It is entirely wrong to assume that the scenario with added investor capital will outpace the value of the other plan.
-Capital injection whether by debt or equity comes at a cost of capital.
+It is wrong to assume that the scenario with added investor capital will outpace the value of the other plan.
+Capital injection, whether by debt or equity, comes at a cost of capital.
 The cost of that capital needs to be outpaced by the value accretion of the company.
 If the cost of capital is higher than the rate of company value growth, trouble awaits.

 It’s about creating an efficient capital model.
 As the company grows and debt options become available, there will be another need to balance organic growth against equity participation and debt load.
-By keeping the cost of capital as low as possible while building the company at a significantly higher rate, the entrepreneur finds the sweet spot.
+The entrepreneur finds the sweet spot by keeping the cost of capital as low as possible while building the company at a significantly higher rate.

-Entrepreneurs often throw a party after they have closed a round of financing.
-This is usually done to provide a quick recognition of another milestone achievement within the company.
+Entrepreneurs often throw a party after they have closed a round of financing to provide quick recognition of another milestone achievement within the company.
 Everybody is happy, thrilled, relieved and exhausted by the time a significant round of financing gets done.